abokov/cloud-crunch-sdk/README.md

-Processesing and data modeling C++ framework based on Monte-Carlo simulation and historical data.
+Processesing and data modeling C++ framework for cloud

+-- all stuff below is under CONSTRUCTION,, sorry - tbd soon!--

+--

 # How does it work